Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 Steelers stats and trends

-- In Pittsburgh's 12 games this season, it has six wins against the spread.
+- Pittsburgh has played 12 games, with six wins against the spread.

-- So far this year, the Steelers have been installed as underdogs by a 3.5-point margin or more seven times and are 5-2 ATS in those games.

-- Pittsburgh's games this season have gone over the total in five out of 13 opportunities (38.5%).
+- The Steelers have an ATS record of 5-2 in their seven games as an underdog of 3.5 points or more this year.

-- Pittsburgh is 2-1 against the spread and 2-1 overall when the team puts up more than 25.4 points.
+- Pittsburgh is 2-1 against the spread and 2-1 overall in games when it records more than 25.4 points.

-- In games that Pittsburgh amasses more than 382.0 yards, the team is 1-1 against the spread and 1-0-1 overall.
+- In games that Pittsburgh piles up over 382.0 yards, the team is 1-1 against the spread and 1-0-1 overall.

-- This year the Steelers have 14 turnovers, one fewer than the Vikings have takeaways (15).
+- The Steelers have turned the ball over 14 times, one fewer times than the Vikings have forced turnovers (15).

 Home and road insights

-- Minnesota has two wins against the spread, and is 3-2 overall, at home this year.
+- At home this year, Minnesota has two wins against the spread and is 3-2 overall.

-- Minnesota has gone over the total once in five home games this year.
+- Minnesota has hit the over once in five home games this season.

 - Pittsburgh is 2-3 overall, and 3-2 against the spread, on the road.